 Uzza: I am just having fun with you.
-So you don't know Arabic, the second most popular language which replaced French as an official language.
+You don't know Arabic, the second most popular language which replaced French as an official language?

 Archie: My kids get their regular dose of Arabic in school.
 When I went to school it was French you had to learn if you wanted to graduate.
 So yes, I don't know Arabic, and don't care too.

 Uzza: Don't get upset.
 The English spelling is B A D R, and, can I have another glass of wine please.

 Bob: So, what was it with bad r and the Jews?